Economy of Scotland: Public sector

 The public sector, in Scotland, has a significant impact upon the economy and comprises central government departments, local government, and public corporations.
 As of 2016, there were approximately 545,000 people employed in the public sector, which accounts for 20.9% of employment in Scotland – this includes all medical professionals employed within the National Health Service in Scotland, those employed in the emergency services and those employed in the state education and higher education sector.
 This is in addition to employees of the government in the civil service and in local government as well as public bodies and corporations.
-Public sector spending in Scotland was reported in 2017 to be more than £1,400 per head more than the UK average.
+Public sector spending in Scotland was reported in 2017 to be more than £1,400 per head more than the UK average; in 2024–25 it was £2,669 per head more.

 Since the Devolution Referendum of 1997, in which the Scottish electorate voted for devolution, a Scottish Parliament was reconvened under the Scotland Act 1998 and is considered to be a devolved national, unicameral legislature of Scotland.
 The Act delineates the legislative competence of the Parliament – the areas in which it can make laws – by explicitly specifying powers that are "reserved" to the Parliament of the United Kingdom.
 The Scottish Parliament has the power to legislate in all areas that are not explicitly reserved to Westminster.
 There is a clear separation of responsibility of the powers of both the UK government and the devolved Scottish Government in relation to the formulation and execution of national economic policy as it affects Scotland – this is set out under Section 5 of the Scotland Act 1998.

 UK Government

-The UK Government along with the Parliament of the United Kingdom retains control over Scotland's fiscal environment, in relation to taxation (including tax rates, tax collection, and tax criteria) and the overall share of central government expenditure apportioned to Scotland, in the form of an annual block grant.
+The UK Government provides revenue to Scotland in the form of a block grant, with both the UK Government and Scottish Government sharing a fiscal framework agreement.
+Both governments are responsible for financial responsibility and democratic accountability in the country.
+Following the Smith Commission in the aftermath of the referendum on independence in 2014, the Scottish Government has since received greater independence and autonomy from the UK Government to increase economic growth specifically for Scotland, whilst ensuring the Scottish economy contributes to the overall economy of the United Kingdom.

+The UK Governments retains limited control over minimal aspects of Scotland's economy, mainly currency, industrial relations and financial services.